Kramer Law Firm • Longwood, Florida

 • Limited Liability Companies (LLC) - An LLC is a hybrid of the incorporated and unincorporated business structures, and may provide flexibility.

-At the Kramer Law Firm we believe that an informed client is a happy client.
-We take the time to consult with clients, understand their short term and long term goals, and then help our clients in achieving their goals.
+At TK Law we believe that an informed client is a happy client.
+We take the time to consult with clients in depth to understand their short term and long term goals, and then help our clients in achieving their goals.

 Sole Proprietorships